Why Study Alcohol and Other Drugs (AOD)?

 - Motivational interviewing and counselling skills

-- Working with culturally diverse populations
+- Working with culturally diverse communities

 - Legal and ethical responsibilities in the AOD sector